 |Soil pH||Tolerant of a wide variety, but prefers slightly acidic|

 |Native Area||Asia, Africa, Europe|

-Sweet cherry trees enjoy a sunny and sheltered position where they'll still get good air circulation.
+Sweet cherry trees enjoy sunny and sheltered positions where they'll still get good air circulation.
 They do best in rich, moist soils and don't appreciate extreme heat.

 These trees generally enjoy full sun, but in regions where the afternoon sun is extreme, it's best to put them in a partial shade position where they'll get respite from this.

 A well-drained, loamy, fertile, and moist soil is what a sweet cherry tree will appreciate the most.
 These trees can handle a wide range of pH levels, but they have a preference for acidic conditions.

 Because they have shallow roots, dry periods can cause problems for sweet cherry trees and this is why a moisture retentive soil or at least mulching is beneficial.

 Depending on how dry and warm the conditions are, watering every one to four weeks will be required.
 It's especially important not to let the roots dry out completely during the growing seasons.